 Alternative Visitor Tracker setup: Using TraceMyIP without a WordPress plugin

-If you would like to use TraceMyIP visitor tracking without using a WordPress plugin, or use other web editor and publishing tools, you simply need to follow STEP 1 and STEP 2 and then place your visitor tracker code into your website’s header or a footer.
+If you would like to use TraceMyIP visitor tracking without using a WordPress plugin or use other web editors and publishing tools, you simply need to follow STEP 1 and STEP 2 and then place your visitor tracker code into your website’s header or a footer.
 Once the code is placed, verify that the tracker icon shows up on ALL pages of your website, which will confirm the tracker installation.

-The Page Tracker option for WordPress pluginTraceMyIP plugin for WordPress also supports a Page Tracker, which is an additional feature.
+The Page Tracker option for the WordPress pluginTraceMyIP plugin for WordPress also supports a Page Tracker, which is an additional feature.
 The WordPress plugin has a separate input box for the Page Tracker code.

 The Page Tracker is a part of each TraceMyIP project.
 It allows you to control or block access to your entire website or individual pages.
-Using website visitor filters, it is possible to create rules for specific visitors or a range of visitors based on their IP address, origin, location, ISP provider, referrer and other characteristics.
-These rules can block access, redirect or send messages to detected visitors.
+Using website visitor filters, it is possible to create rules for specific visitors or a range of visitors based on their IP address, origin, location, ISP provider, referrer, and other characteristics.
+These rules can block access, redirect, or send messages to detected visitors.

 Setting up Page Tracker

 - Login to your TraceMyIP account and click on [My Projects] menu